-The Northumberland Alpaca Championship 2018 will be held at the Northumberland County Show.
+The Northumberland Alpaca Championship 2019 will be held at the Northumberland County Show.
 NEBAG (North East and Borders Alpaca Group) are proud to organise and support the alpaca section, and it looks set to build on the great success of last year and be a great show.
 We are looking to attract approximately 120-125 entries this year.
-We are very pleased to have secured the expertise of Nick Harrington-Smith as our judge who will be a welcome return to the North East.
+We are very pleased to have secured the expertise of Mary Jo Smith as our judge this year.

 As always we will be holding our young handlers class.
 This is a great opportunity for children, (age 12 and under), to demonstrate their knowledge of alpacas, and show off their alpaca handling and walking skills in the ring.
 We feel it is really important to encourage handlers at this age, as they are our breeder / owners / handlers of the future so what better place to start then at the friendly atmosphere of the Northumberland County Showground!
 Come along and have a go – an alpaca can be provided!

 As part of the Northumberland Show, the alpaca section prides itself in always attracting a lot of interest from the public and as always, they have controlled access to the animals in the marquee as well as a ring side seat to all the classes and judging throughout the day.
 The layout of the tent is always considered carefully, for the welfare of the animals first and foremost but also for the public to meet the animals a little more close up.